 The HOA may also take steps to ensure that you obey state or local laws, for example by providing proof that your dog is vaccinated and has a license.

-Cats, birds, and other pets may be similarly limited or restricted.
+Cats, birds, and other pets might be similarly limited or restricted.
 And don't be surprised to see a rule stating that unusual pets, such as iguanas, tarantulas, or snakes, are prohibited entirely.

 Your pets' behavior (and by extension, your behavior) may also be circumscribed by HOA rules.

-Penalties for violations can range from having to pay a fine to giving the animal up.
+Penalties for violations can potentially range from having to pay a fine to giving the animal up.

 But if you violate a no-pets rule, the vigilance of the condominium governing body could come back to bite you.
 The HOA could, for example, get a court order (injunction) to back up the prohibition on your keeping a pet.